-Conservative investing is kind of trendy.
+Conservative investing is kind of trendy

 For the past 12 years, we have seen a number of significant downturns in the stock market.
 The big bad bear market of 2001/2002, started this trend towards conservative investing and then the financial crisis in 2008 was the icing on the cake, especially for the aging baby boomers heading closer and closer to retirement.
 One would expect that this aging demographic would naturally become adverse to risk.
 Why then are so many conservative investors feeling the sting of the market?

-Low interest rates = managed money
+Low-interest rates = managed money

-Firstly, low interest rates are partly to blame.
+Firstly, low-interest rates are partly to blame.
 At one time, you could invest in a GIC and earn healthy double-digit returns guaranteed with no risk.
 Today, guaranteed investing is not very attractive given GIC rates between 1% and 3%.
 Many investors are looking for alternatives like mutual funds and stock markets to earn higher rates of return but ultimately that means more risk in their portfolios.

 Secondly, many financial advisors and institutions are geared to providing investment solutions using some form of managed portfolios.
 It’s not easy finding staunch supporters of the good old-fashioned GIC these days.

-Thirdly, there is a big disconnect when it comes to defining and understanding risk between the investor and the industry.
+Thirdly, there is a big disconnect when it comes to defining and understanding the risk between the investor and the industry.
 The industry looks at risk on relative terms.
 For example, a fund manager can lose money but if it is less than the average or a relative benchmark, it’s not too bad.
-Investors, on the other hand feel that losing money is not a good deal no matter what you compare it to.
+Investors, on the other hand, feel that losing money is not a good deal no matter what you compare it to.

 Related article: Different Ways to Measure Risk